pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ![Page titled 'HubSpot Integration', displaying a large purple button labeled 'Request access'.](../../assets/screens/hubspot/request-access.png "HubSpot Integration Request access")

-This opens a page on HubSpot, prompting you to create a HubSpot account or to sign into your existing one.
+This opens a page on HubSpot, prompting you to create a HubSpot account or to sign in to your existing one.

 ![Page titled 'Connecting your pretix account to HubSpot', displaying the pretix and HubSpot logos and buttons labeled 'Create a new HubSpot account' and 'Sign in to your HubSpot account'.](../../assets/screens/hubspot/connecting.png "Connecting your pretix account to HubSpot")

 Click the :btn:Sign in to your HubSpot account: button.
 This takes you to a page prompting you to choose an account.
+Alternatively, if you do not have a HubSpot account yet, click the :btn:Create a new HubSpot account: instead and create an account.

 ![Page titled 'Connecting pretix to HubSpot', displaying a list of accounts to choose from and a button labeled 'Choose account'.](../../assets/screens/hubspot/choose-account.png "Choose account")

-Click your account in the list and then click the :btn:Choose Account: button.
+Select your account in the list and then click the :btn:Choose Account: button.
 The next page warns you that you are connecting an unverified app.

 ![Page titled 'Connecting pretix to HubSpot', displaying a warning that 'You're connecting an unverified app' and a list of permissions for changes pretix needs to be able to make in HubSpot](../../assets/screens/hubspot/connect-app.png "Connect app")